SeanYeatts/SolidWrap/info/API Reference.rst

   def connect(version: int = 2021, visible: bool = False):
     """
     Parameters:
       - version ( int ) - Release year of the target SolidWorks application version (ex.
-2021)
+2021).
-      - visible ( bool ) - Whether or not the SolidWorks application window should be displayed
+      - visible ( bool ) - Whether or not the SolidWorks application window should be displayed.
     """

   # Terminates the SolidWorks process.